Child Care Center and School Age Program Regulations for Licensure

 b.Pediatric first aid (online training is accepted).

-16.The program must have the consultant services of a licensed physician, physician’s assistant, or nurse practitioner, who practices pediatric medicine, readily available.
+15.The program must have the consultant services of a licensed physician, physician’s assistant, nurse practitioner, or other approved health consultant who is a licensed health professional with education and experience in child and community health, readily available.

-a.The program has access (via phone or in person) to such consultation services at all times when children are in care;
+a.The program has a written plan for accessing (via phone, virtual or in person) such consultation services at all times when children are in care;

 b.Maintains a letter of understanding regarding consultation services between the program and the consultant;